Donald Trump and religion: Second presidency

 In 2024, Trump began to sell special editions of the King James Version of the Bible that contained copies of the founding documents of the United States, known as the God Bless the U.S.A.
 Bible.
 Trump has a personal collection of Bibles.

+In June 2024, Trump endorsed a law for displaying the Ten Commandments in schools, both in a speech to evangelical Christians on June 22, 2024 and in a post on Truth Social.

+Following an attempt on his life in Pennsylvania in July 2024, in which he was shot in the ear, and one in Florida two months later, Trump stated: "God has now spared my life not once, but twice".

-Trump has woven Christian religious imagery into his 2024 presidential campaign, characterizing it as a "righteous crusade" against "atheists, globalists and the Marxists".
+Trump wove Christian religious imagery into his successful 2024 presidential campaign, characterizing it as a "righteous crusade" against "atheists, globalists and the Marxists".
 He stated that his aims included restoring the United States "as one nation under God with liberty and justice for all".
 Trump has stated that the United States is a "nation of believers".
-Trump's rallies take on the symbols, rhetoric and agenda of Christian nationalism.
+Trump's rallies took on the symbols, rhetoric and agenda of Christian nationalism.
 Trump maintains positive relations with the New Apostolic Reformation, whose figures promote pro-Trump policies and are influential within the Trump administration.

+This image, posted by Trump, features him wearing a white cassock and pointed mitre, traditionally worn by a bishop.
+He wears a large cross around his neck, and has his finger held up, with a solemn facial expression.